Who Invented the Foldable Phone? The Quiet Race No One Saw Coming

 Discover who’s innovating where, across jurisdictions and assignees.

-Whether you’re an engineer, product strategist, or legal analyst, GPS helps you move forward with clarity, not guesswork.
-Try the Global Patent Search tool.
+Whether you’re an engineer, product strategist, or legal analyst, GPS helps you move forward with clarity, without the guesswork.
+Try the Global Patent Search tool today.